abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/e2e-tests-in-clojure-with-testcontainers.md

   (etaoin/quit driver))
 ```

-Then, in `deftest` we will be able to get `driver` from the `webdriver` component of the test system and run our assertions using Etaoin.
+Now in your `deftest`, you can access the `driver` from the `webdriver` component of the test system to run your assertions using Etaoin.

-Setting up the `.withReuse` to `true` in combination with `TESTCONTAINERS_REUSE_ENABLE=true` env variable will allow us to reuse the container between tests.
+By setting `.withReuse` to `true` and enabling the `TESTCONTAINERS_REUSE_ENABLE=true` environment variable, you can reuse containers between tests.
-That's why we do not stop the container in the `halt-key!` method.
-Being able to reuse the container is useful, because it saves a lot of time when running tests locally.
+This is why we don't stop the container in the `halt-key!` method.
+Container reuse significantly reduces test execution time during local development, as you do not wait while container starts.
-In CI environment we do not set `TESTCONTAINERS_REUSE_ENABLE` var to disable the reuse.
-In this case in CI all containers will be stopped automatically along with the JVM process, so we don't need to do it in `halt-key!` explicitly.
+In a CI environment, we omit the `TESTCONTAINERS_REUSE_ENABLE` variable to disable reuse.
+The JVM process automatically stops all containers when it terminates, so explicit cleanup in `halt-key!` isn't necessary.

 ### Wrapping up